 MRV Scotia Programme Survey: 0320S Duration: 16 February – 9 March 2020 Objectives: Demersal trawling survey of the grounds off the north and west of Scotland in ICES Subarea 6a.
 Obtain temperature and salinity data from the surface and seabed at each trawling station.
 Collect additional biological data in connection with the EU Data Collection Framework…

-11th February 2020 by Marine Scotland Communications
+11th February 2020 by Marine Directorate Communications

 International Day of Women and Girls in Science is an opportunity for us to put the spotlight on some of the great work that’s going on in Marine Scotland Science.
 This year’s big day also marks the first since we were awarded the Bronze Award by the Athena SWAN Charter as part of our work…

-3rd February 2020 by Marine Scotland Communications
+3rd February 2020 by Marine Directorate Communications

 Two scientists from Marine Scotland Science (MSS), Dr Eileen Bresnan and Dr Margarita Machairopoulou, have been involved in the first ever assessment of the status of the plankton community in UK waters.
 Led by the University of Plymouth, scientists from all around the UK joined together to share their datasets and knowledge to fill in…

-9th January 2020 by Marine Scotland Communications
+9th January 2020 by Marine Directorate Communications

 Scientists from Marine Scotland Science (MSS) have discovered a new species of coral on Rockall Bank in the North East Atlantic.
 The discovery is of an animal known as a sea pen, which as it lacks a hard outer skeleton is often described as a soft coral.
 The species is described fully in a…